Informfully/Documentation/docs/source/experiment.rst

 .. note::

-    We provide an in-depth `recommendation list tutorial <https://informfully.readthedocs.io/en/latest/recommendations.html>`_ on how to connect your recommener framework with the Informfully back end and the `relevant code <https://github.com/Informfully/Documentation/tree/main/sample>`_.
+    We provide an in-depth `recommendation list tutorial <https://informfully.readthedocs.io/en/latest/recommendations.html>`_ on how to connect your recommender framework with the Informfully back end and the `relevant code <https://github.com/Informfully/Documentation/tree/main/sample>`_.

 The implementation of the recommendation list is framework-agnostic.
 All that is needed is to write this data to ``recommendationLists`` in MongoDB.
-Researchers can put this behind their own API or they can run the recommender system on the same back end server as the other components of Informfully (thus directly writing to the database).
+Researchers can put this behind their own API, or they can run the recommender system on the same back end server as the other components of Informfully (thus directly writing to the database).

 This step then concludes the setup of the user experiment.
 Once you have completed this, the Informfully instance is ready to host and launch user experiments.